 Magnetic Resonance Imaging (MRI) is a highly advanced technology that uses a sophisticated computer, radio waves and a strong magnetic field to produce very detailed images of the internal structures of your body.
-MRI does not use X-rays and is therefore considered to be very safe with no known side effects or health risks.
-The patient is not exposed to radiation.
+MRI does not use ionizing radiation, and is therefore considered to be safe with no known side effects or health risks.

 MRI is commonly requested to help visualize the brain, central nervous system and spine, soft tissues and joints, blood vessels and organs of the chest, abdomen and pelvis.
 MRI can detect tumors, cysts, disease of the arterial and venous systems, soft tissue tears and many other anomalies.

 The MRI machine is always on and contains a very powerful magnet.
 No one is allowed into the MRI suite without first completing a pre-screening safety checklist with an MRI staff member

 Scans can be performed on patients weighing up to 450 lbs. depending on body habitus.

 Before your MRI, contact your doctor to prescribe medication for pain or claustrophobia if needed.

 The technologist will explain the procedure and give you instructions before and during the exam.
 If you have any concerns with your ability to follow directions, hold your breath, remain still for the duration of the exam, or feel you may be claustrophobic, please inform the technologist.